RTIInternational/biocloud_docker_tools/archive_and_delete_from_s3/v1.0.0/README.md

     --aws-access-key-id AKIA12345 \
     --aws-secret-access-key abcde12345
 ```

-This will move all objects in the "cromwell-execution/metal_gwas_meta_analysis_wf/07c84f1f-d272-4808-94cc-c39332c65d87/"
-folder of the "rti-cromwell-output" bucket that are older than 30 days from Standard storage to Intelligent-Tiering storage,
-and delete any objects in the same folder that are currently in Intelligent-Tiering and are older than 180 days.
+This will move all objects in the `cromwell-execution/metal_gwas_meta_analysis_wf/07c84f1f-d272-4808-94cc-c39332c65d87/` folder of the `rti-cromwell-output` bucket that are older than 30 days from Standard Storage to Intelligent-Tiering Storage, and delete any objects in the same folder that are currently in Intelligent-Tiering and are older than 180 days.

-The default values for --days_to_archive and --days_to_delete are 180.
+The default values for `--days_to_archive` and `--days_to_delete` are 180.

 <br><br>

 ## Contact